 The Directors regard the state of the Group's affairs to be satisfactory.

-The nature of the Group's business has not changed during the year.
+The nature of the Group's business has not changed during the year, other than commencement of operations of the new hotel.

 Earnings After Subvention Payment and Dividends